What is pension planning?

 Our Pension Review Service

-We’ll carefully review what you have, including any pensions you have from old jobs.
+We’ll carefully review what you have, including any defined contribution pensions you have from old jobs.
 This includes checking their performance, future prospects and any valuable benefits they offer.

 How much do you need in a pension to retire?

 That’s the big question.
 And the answer is…it depends.
 Your retirement goals are personal, and you ideally need enough money to achieve what matters to you.

 To achieve a comfortable retirement lifestyle, you’re likely to need more than £200,000 saved up in a pension.
 That might seem like a lot.
 But it is possible.

 - We’ve assumed your underlying pension investment will grow by an average of 5% a year.
 If your investments grow by a lower amount, you would need to save more to achieve your target.
 Please note this is an illustrative example only.

 - We’ve also assumed you’ll retire at 65.

 - Contributions are before tax (i.e. gross).
 It is also based on a single life pension and doesn’t factor in the rate of inflation.